 ESME shall be capable of displaying the Security Log(5.7.5.31) on its User Interface following physical access through the Secure Perimeter of ESME.

-ESME shall be capable of displaying Currency Units in GB Pounds and European Central Bank Euro.Privacy PIN Protection
+ESME shall be capable of displaying Currency Units in GB Pounds and European Central Bank Euro.

+Presentation of information on the User Interface

+For each of the values currently stored in the Active Import Register [INFO](5.7.5.3), the Active Export Register [INFO](5.7.5.2), the Tariff ToU Register Matrix [INFO](5.7.5.34), and the Tariff ToU Block Register Matrix(5.7.5.35), ESME shall be capable of displaying a value calculated from the stored value by:

+converting the stored value in to a decimal, integer number of kilowatt hours, rounding the stored value down to the nearest kilowatt hour;

+discarding all except the five least significant decimal digits so produced; and

+adding leading zeros (if necessary) so that there are exactly five decimal digits.

+Privacy PIN Protection

 ESME shall be capable of preventing the display on the User Interface of items annotated [PIN] in Section 5.5.4, and preventing access on the User Interface to the Commands annotated [PIN] in Section 5.6.2, except on successful execution of an Allow Access to User Interface(5.6.2.3) Command via the User Interface.